Skip to main content

 The Department for Work and Pensions (DWP) does not operate Pay As You Earn (PAYE) on your state pension – so you receive it gross, without any tax collected at source before it is paid to you.

-Collection through PAYE
+Collection of tax through PAYE

 Example: tax on the state pension collected through PAYE